When Being Unseen from mBERT is just the Beginning: Handling New Languages With Multilingual Language Models: Tackling Hard Languages with Multilingual Language Models

 \subsection{Transfer via Transliteration}

-We train \mbert with \mlmtuning and \tasktuning on the transliterated data.
-As a control experiment, we also train a monolingual BERT Model from scratch on the transliterated data of each language.
+We train \mbert with \mlmtuning and \tasktuning as well as monolingual BERT model trained from scratch on the transliterated data. \draftadd{We also run controlled experiments on high-resource languages written in the Latin script on which \mbert was pretrained on, namely Arabic, Japanese and Russian (reported in Table~\ref{tab:controlled_exp}).}

 Our results with and without transliteration are listed in Table~\ref{tab:translit}.
-Transliteration for Sorani and Uyghur generally has a \draftreplace{very}{noticeable} positive impact.
-For instance, transliterating Uyghur to Latin leads to an improvement of 16 points in DEP and 20 points in NER.
-For one of the low-resource Uralic languages, Meadow Mari, we observe an 8 F1-score points improvement on NER, while for other Uralic languages like Erzya the effect of transliteration is very minor.\footnote{We got similar results for Livvi (not shown in Table~\ref{tab:translit}).} The only case where transliterating to the Latin script leads\draftnote{past form? led? -ds} to a drop in performance for \mbert and \mbertmlm is Mingrelian.
+Transliteration for Sorani and Uyghur has a noticeable positive impact.
+For instance, transliterating Uyghur to Latin leads to an improvement of 16 points in parsing and 20 points in NER.
+For one of the low-resource Uralic languages, Meadow Mari, we observe an 8 F1-score points improvement on NER, while for other Uralic languages like Erzya the effect of transliteration is very minor.
+The only case where transliteration to the Latin script leads to a drop in performance for \mbert and \mbertmlm is Mingrelian.

 We interpret our results as follows.
-When running MLM and task- tuning\draftnote{check the spacing. notsure you can factorize MLM and task- -ds}, \mbert associates the target unseen language to a set of similar languages seen during pretraining based on the script.
+When running \mlmtuning and \tasktuning, \mbert associates the target unseen language to a set of similar languages seen during pretraining based on the script.
 In consequence, \mbert is not able to associate a language to its related language if they are not written in the same script.
-For instance, transliterating Uyghur enables \mbert to match it to Turkish, a language which accounts for a accounts for a sizeable portion pf \mbert pretraining.
-In the case of Mingrelian, transliteration has the opposite effect: transliterating Mingrelian in Latin is harming the performance as \mbert is not able to associate it to Georgian which is seen during pre-training and uses the Georgian script.
+For instance, transliterating Uyghur enables \mbert to match it to Turkish, a language which accounts for a sizable portion of \mbert pretraining.
+In the case of Mingrelian, transliteration has the opposite effect: transliterating Mingrelian in the Latin script is harming the performance as \mbert is not able to associate it to Georgian which is seen during pretraining and uses the Georgian script.

+This is further supported by our experiments on high resource languages (cf. Table~\ref{tab:controlled_exp}).
+When transliterating pretrained languages such as Arabic, Russian or Japanese, \mbert is not able to compete with the performance reached when using the script seen during pretraining.
+Transliterating the Arabic script and the Cyrillic script to Latin does not automatically improve \mbert performance as it does for Sorani, Uyghur and Meadow Mari.
+For instance, transliterating Arabic to the Latin script leads to a drop in performance of 1.5, 4.1 and 6.9 points for POS tagging, parsing and NER respectively.\footnote{Details and complete results on these controlled experiments can be found in Appendix~\ref{sec:controlled}.}